 Some studies say shallow and deep networks can fit any function, but deep networks have several hidden layers, often of different types.
 Hence, they can build or extract better features than shallow models with fewer parameters.

 Q3.
 What is the Cost Function?

 A cost function is a measure of the accuracy of the neural network with respect to the given training sample and expected output.
 It is a single value, nonvector, as it gives the performance of the neural network as a whole.

 It can be calculated as below Mean Squared Error function:

-Where Y^ and desired value Y is what we want to minimize.
+Where Y^ and desired value Y are what we want to minimize.

 Q4.
 What is Gradient Descent?

-Gradient descent is basically an optimization algorithm, which is used to learn the value of parameters that minimizes the cost function.
-It is an iterative algorithm that moves in the direction of steepest descent as defined by the negative of the gradient.
+Gradient descent is basically an optimization algorithm that is used to learn the value of parameters that minimizes the cost function.
+It is an iterative algorithm that moves in the direction of the steepest descent as defined by the negative of the gradient.
 We compute the gradient descent of the cost function for a given parameter and update the parameter by the below formula: